-A narrative review completed by GetReal examined the literature related to the concept of the efficacy-effectiveness gap.
-The authors used inductive analysis to identify the different ways, referred to here as ‘paradigms’, of understanding the efficacy-effectiveness gap (see definition here) that have evolved over the last few decades.
+A narrative review completed by GetReal examined the literature related to the concept of the efficacy-effectiveness gap (Nordon et al., 2016).
+The authors used inductive analysis to identify the different ways, here called ‘paradigms’ used to understand the efficacy-effectiveness gap (see Clarify the Issues) that have evolved over the last few decades.
 These are summarised in the table below.

 |1.
 Method used to assess the effects of a medicine||